nicolastilly/Circle-Square-Triangle/README.md

 The tool's parameters are as follows:

+- Add an image to the background
 - Grid density (columns and rows)
 - Addition and removal of background colors for shapes
 - Addition or removal of empty spaces in the grid
-- Downloading of the final composition
 - Drag and drop the settings window
 - Choose all 4 shapes or just one
+- Downloading of the final composition

 ![video](/shapes.gif)